tytydraco/yessleep/out/My_Daughter_Talked_to_Her_Imaginary_Friend_Mr_Closet_Now_Im_in_Prison_Accused_of_Her_Murder.md

 That night, I locked her closet.
 But by morning, it was open again.

-# Things got worse. Éléa had dark circles under her eyes.
-She became even more distant.
-One morning, I found her crying.
+Things got worse. Éléa had dark circles under her eyes. she became even more distant. one morning, I found her crying.

 — What’s wrong, sweetheart ?
 — Mr. Closet says you don’t like him, Daddy.
 He says you want him to leave.

 I held her close, trying to reassure her.
 But deep inside, I felt something watching us.